neuoy/KSPTrajectories/CONTRIBUTING.md

  * https://help.github.com/

-If you want to get into the depths of Git, this (online-) book is recommended:
+If you want to get into the depths of Git, this (online) book is recommended:

  * https://git-scm.com/book/